rob550-docs/rob550-docs.github.io/docs/staff-guide/mbot-lcm-user-guide.md

 ### Explanation
 - `mbot_firmware` will be flashed onto the Pico board.
 The Pico communicates with the RPi over the USB cable using **serial channels**.
 - `mbot_lcm_base` is installed on the RPi.
-On the RPi, a serial server decodes the messages received from the Pico and publishes them as LCM messages over **LCM channels**.
+On the RPi, a serial server decodes the messages received from the Pico and publishes them as LCM messages over **LCM channels**, also serializes the messages send to Pico.
 - **Serial channels** are used for communication between the Pico and the RPi, while **LCM channels** handle communication between different programs on the RPi.

 For example: